by Ravindra Warang

 In 2025, the gap between Nutra and Pharma is narrowing:

-• Pharma companies are launching Nutra divisions (e.g., Haleon, Rebalance)
+• Pharma companies are launching Nutra divisions (e.g., Haleon, Rebalance) as part of the broader Nutra and Pharma convergence.

-• Regulatory bodies are evaluating stricter oversight
+• Regulatory bodies are evaluating stricter regulatory oversight in nutraceuticals.

 This evolution suggests a future where care plans may include:

-• A prescribed drug
+• A prescribed drug for conditions such as Parkinson's disease

-• A personalized supplement
+• A personalized supplement featuring ingredients like Turmerin and carotenoids

-• A digital tracking app
+• A digital tracking app for health to monitor progress and well-being

 When Neeta took both her prescribed medicine and her nutraceuticals, she wasn’t choosing one over the other.
 She was blending science with support, treatment with prevention.
+This integrative model is gaining traction globally, especially with the rise of nutraceuticals in preventive medicine.

 As we move toward a world where health is about vitality and not just survival, understanding both sides of this coin becomes not just important, but empowering.
+By making empowering health choices that consider the difference between drugs and supplements, individuals can effectively engage in a holistic health approach with nutraceuticals that supports overall well-being and disease prevention with nutraceuticals.

 Q1.
 What is the main difference between nutraceuticals and pharmaceuticals?